 Variables without an initializer list are uninitialized.

-It is an error to read the value of a variable that has not been set.
-The compiler should attempt to enforce this rule statically.
+Reading the value of a variable that has not been initialized provides an undefined result.
+The compiler should attempt to detect and flag such reads statically.

 Instantiations

 Instantiations are similar to variable declarations, but they are reserved for the types with constructors (extern objects, control blocks, parsers and packages):